yadPe/beatconnect_client/docs/commands.md

 **!infos** : Return a list of all available commands.

-These examples use the `!` prefix you can change it in the settings section of the app.
+These examples use the `!` prefix you can change it in the settings section of the app ( need a restart of the app to be applied ).